[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 What It Means

-When Facebook first made the change in March, their best practice recommendation was to create ad sets by audienceThis is the group of people who can potentially see your ads.
-You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
-More.
-They suggested that all ads within an ad set be targeted at the same group of people for ideal optimizationHow you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
-More.
+When Facebook first made the change in March, their best practice recommendation was to create ad sets by audience.
+They suggested that all ads within an ad set be targeted at the same group of people for ideal optimization.

 This change makes that recommendation official since you will no longer be able to change targeting for ads within an ad set.
 Any variation will be creative-based only (copy or imagery).